tc39/proposal-compartments/README.md

 }

-// A ModuleDescriptor captures a static module record and per-compartment metadata. type ModuleDescriptor = (
+// A ModuleDescriptor captures a static module record and per-compartment metadata. type ModuleDescriptor =
   // Using a string for a module descriptor indicates a static module record
   // should be inherited from the parent compartment, but not the parent
   // compartment's instance.
   string
+  // A static module record descriptor produces a unique instance
+  // of a module in a compartment.
+  | {
+    record: StaticModuleRecord | ThirdPartyStaticModuleRecord,

+    // An optional alias.
+    // For example, in a Node.js package compartment, '.' may imply a memo entry
+    // for './index.js'.
+    // TODO this design does not yet account for the possibility of multiple
+    // aliases, which have not been necessary for a faithful imitation of Node.js.
+    // That might be better accounted for with {compartment?, specifier}
+    // module descriptors, below.
+    specifier?: string,

+    // Properties to copy to the `import.meta` of the resulting module instance. meta?: Object,
+  }
   // As a shorthand for constructing a StaticModuleRecord,
   // a module descriptor can provide source.
   | {
     source: string,
+    specifier?: string,
+    meta?: Object,
   }
-  // A static module record descriptor produces a unique instance
-  // of a module in a compartment.
-  | {
-    record: StaticModuleRecord | ThirdPartyStaticModuleRecord, }
   // To refer to a module instance in another compartment, we need either to
   // have a module descriptor that can refer to it, or have a `module` method and
   // use module exports namespaces as opaque tokens to refer to modules in foreign
   // compartments.
   | {
+    // A compartment instance.
+    // We do not preclude the possibility that compartment is the same compartment,
+    // as that is possible to achieve in moduleMapHook and loadHook, albeit not
+    // in moduleMap.
+    // TODO Idea: it may be sufficient to make this compartment instance optional,
+    // defaulting to the current instance, in order to implement arbitrary
+    // numbers of aliases to a single module instance, from one or many other
+    // compartments, which would obviate the need for `Compartmnt.prototype.module`.
     compartment: Compartment,
+    // The full specifier of the corresponding module instance in the other compartment.
-    foreignSpecifier: string,
+    specifier: string,
   }
   | {
     namespace: ModuleExportsNamespace,
-  }
-) & {
-  // An optional alias.
-  // For example, in a Node.js package compartment, '.' may imply a memo entry
-  // for './index.js'.
-  // TODO this design does not yet account for the possibility of multiple
-  // aliases, which have not been necessary for a faithful imitation of Node.js. specifier?: string,

-  // Properties to copy to the `import.meta` of the resulting module instance. meta?: Object,
   };

 type CompartmentConstructorOptions = {
+  // inherit, when true, indicates that this compartment shares the globals, global
+  // contour, and evaluators of the surrounding compartment.
+  // This would interact with the SES `lockdown` function: after lockdown,
+  // a true would be incoherent and throw an exception.
+  // When false, the compartment's globalThis would be populated only
+  // with a subset of the language's intrinsics and the compartment's
+  // specialized evaluators.
+  // For this proposal to be fully specified, we would need to realize
+  // the concept of shared intrinsics in anticipation of Lockdown.
+  // In order for the module-loader Compartment to be useful for a
+  // Lockdown-Compartment shim, we must disallow vendors from including
+  // any shared intrinsics beyond those specified by the module loader proposal.
+  inherit: boolean,

+  // Globals to copy onto this compartment's unique globalThis.
+  // Constructor options with globals and inherit: true would be incoherent and
+  // effect an exception.
+  globals: Object,

   // The compartment uses the resolveHook to synchronously elevate
   // an import specifier (as it appears in the source of a StaticModuleRecord